ronnyml/snowplow-wiki/technical-documentation/1-trackers/java-tracker/Java-Tracker.md

 t1.trackPageView(String page_url, String page_title, String referrer, Map context, long timestamp)
 ```

-The `context` argument should consist of a `String` containing a JSON array of one or more contexts.
+The `context` argument should consist of a `Map` containing one or more contexts.
 The format of each individual context element is the same as for an [unstructured event](#unstruct-event).

 If a visitor arrives on a page advertising a movie, the context dictionary might look like this: